FAQs About Online RN to BSN Programs

 You will complete both nursing and general education courses to earn a bachelor’s degree.
 BSN core classes cover subjects such as nursing research and advanced patient evaluation, as well as analytics and administration.
 They also provide students with a broader perspective on cultural and community issues that can impact health.
 The number of gen ed courses required will vary by student, based on previous coursework and transfer credits.

-St. Thomas University’s online RN to BSN program requires 30 credit hours in nursing, completed in nine courses:
+St. Thomas University’s online RN to BSN program requires 30 credit hours in nursing, completed in the following courses:

 • Transition to Professional Nursing